mepp/autochimp/readme.txt

 1) Anton Alksnin at [Forex Alert](http://www.forex-alert.net "Forex Alert") for supporting the "blog post to campaign" feature.
 2) Peter Michael at [FlowDrops](http://www.flowdrops.com/) for some quality testing.
+3) [Latinos a Morir](http://www.latinosamorir.com/) for supporting the BuddyPress Synchronization feature.

 == License ==